UniDev0/checkm8demo/README.md

 # checkm8 (demo)
-Demo structure of checkm8’s iOS Exploit, compatible with iOS 12 and iOS 13.
+Demo structure of checkm8’s iOS Exploit, compatible with iOS 12 and iOS 13 (A11-A12)

-iDevices compatible:
+Compatible iDevices:

 iPhone 5s
 iPhone 7